Definitions – including Alternative Performance Measures

 Weighted number of shares outstanding plus potential dilutive effect of warrants outstanding.

 Acquired loan portfolios

-An acquired loan portfolio consists of a number of defaulted consumer loans or debts that arise from the same originator.
+An acquired loan portfolio consists of a number of defaulted and non-defaulted consumer loans and SME loans that arise from the same originator.

 EBIT (operating earnings), less depreciation and amortization (“EBITDA”) adjusted for net of collections and interest income from acquired loan portfolios.

 Total operating expenses in relation to Total operating income and Profit from shares and participations in joint ventures.